Perrigo plc

 Jeremy A. Lieberman

-Pomerantz set historic precedent for global investors in a securities litigation against global pharmaceutical company Perrigo Co. plc (“Perrigo”) on November 14, 2019, when Judge Arleo of the District of New Jersey certified parallel classes of investors that purchased Perrigo shares in the United States on the New York Stock Exchange (“NYSE”) and in Israel on the Tel Aviv Stock Exchange (“TASE”).
-The ruling was the first to certify a foreign purchaser class since the Supreme Court’s landmark 2010 ruling in Morrison v.
-National Australia Bank, Ltd.
+Pomerantz represented a number of Israeli institutional investors that purchased Perrigo securities on both the NYSE and the TASE after an offer by Mylan N.V. to tender Perrigo shares in November 2015.
+Perrigo has been dual-listed on the NYSE and the TASE for more than a decade.
+Pomerantz set historic precedent for global investors on November 14, 2019, when Judge Arleo certified parallel classes of investors that purchased Perrigo shares on the New York Stock Exchange and on the Tel Aviv Stock Exchange.
+The ruling was the first to certify a foreign purchaser class since the U.S. Supreme Court’s 2010 ruling in Morrison v.
+National Australia Bank, Ltd, which appeared to close U.S. federal courts to investors who purchased on foreign exchanges.

-Pomerantz asked the Court to certify three classes: a U.S. purchaser class, a TASE purchaser class, and a tender offer class for investors who held Perrigo shares at the expiration of the failed tender offer.
-Pomerantz and its expert-marshalled evidence demonstrating that TASE trading satisfied each of the criteria traditionally used to assess market efficiency under Cammer v.
-Bloom: volume, analyst coverage, market makers, float and financial disclosure requirements relevant to Form S-3 eligibility, and cause-and-effect relationship between dissemination of value-relevant company-specific information and abnormal returns in stock prices.
+Pomerantz asked the court to certify three classes: a U.S. purchaser class, a Tel Aviv Stock Exchange purchaser class, and a tender offer class for investors who held Perrigo shares at the expiration of Mylan’s failed tender offer.
+Pomerantz demonstrated that trading on the Tel Aviv Stock Exchange satisfied each of the criteria traditionally used to assess market efficiency.
+The court accepted these arguments and certified all three proposed classes.

 Pomerantz’s Perrigo litigation is led by partners Jeremy A. Lieberman and Joshua B. Silverman.